encode/django-rest-framework/docs/api-guide/permissions.md

 ---

 **Note**: The instance-level `has_object_permission` method will only be called if the view-level `has_permission` checks have already passed.
 Also note that in order for the instance-level checks to run, the view code should explicitly call `.check_object_permissions(request, obj)`.
 If you are using the generic views then this will be handled for you by default.
+(Function-based views will need to check object permissions explicitly, raising `PermissionDenied` on failure.)

 ---